 My search for a meaningful profession overlapped with my search for a greater sense of meaning in life - I had an inkling that something was missing.
 I also wanted to develop my ability to feel calmer and more content.
 Eventually I knew I had found it when I encountered meditation and mindfulness through Zen Buddhism.
 Zen practice has been enormously beneficial in my personal and professional life.
 It's given me a greater sense of purpose, the ability to be with difficult thoughts or feelings and being less reactive.
 It's also helped me to be kinder to myself and others, and to know myself (the good and the not so good parts) which helps me to be a more open, non-judgemental therapist.

 How to begin?

 If you're ready to meet with me then feel free to contact me via phone or email.
-You can also use our online booking calendar (click "Book Now" on the left).
+You can also use our online booking calendar here.
 If you've got some questions, please feel free to ask, sometimes a quick phone call or email will clarify things.

 The first session is really an opportunity for you to meet with me and get a sense of whether or not you feel like I'm someone who can help you.
 Sometimes it takes a few sessions for a client to decide this and that's absolutely fine.
 If I'm not the right person I'll do my best to point you in the right direction.
 It's also a chance to talk about what's going on for you (in as much or as little detail as you feel comfortable with), to ask any questions about therapy and me, and for you to get an experience of how I would help you with your issues.